-The first thing you notice about the Zafira is how well road and engine noise are isolated from the cabin.
-The new 1.6 engine is a huge improvement over the old 1.7, and smoother than the pricier and more powerful 2.0-litre CDTi – although there’s still some clatter at idle.
+The first thing you notice about the Zafira Tourer is how well road and engine noise are isolated from the cabin.
+The new 1.6-litre diesel engine is a huge improvement over the old 1.7 and is smoother than the more powerful 2.0-litre CDTi – although there’s still some clatter at idle.

 Handling is decent rather than great, but the Vauxhall is composed and comfortable.
-If you push on along a twisty A-road, the ride is a bit bouncy, but body control is reassuring.
+If you push on along a twisty A-road, the ride is a bit bouncy but body control is reassuring.
 This car drives as you expect a family MPV to drive.
 The steering is light but accurate, and the suspension delivers a decent ride around town and on the motorway.
-Plus, front and rear parking sensors come as standard.

 MPG, CO2 and running costs